open-mv-sandbox/dacti/readme.md

 Everything in this workspace is not ready for production use.
 All APIs, file formats, and other details are subject to change at any time.

+## Daicon

+Daicon containers are a wrapping file format, made to make file self-description and versioning easier.
+They let a file format describe itself using a UUID and semantic version.
+Additionally, they provide a flexible way to define named and versioned regions of data in the file, called "interfaces".

+For more information, see the [draft daicon specification](docs/daicon.md).

 ## Dacti viewer